 Failing to complete the grade posting process will prevent graduation from KU and may have other implications such as immediate forfeiture of all financial aid, including return of scholarships and repayment of loans.

-Talk to your OSA Program Coordinator to find out the current amount for the OSA SIP fee.
+Talk to your SAGE Program Coordinator to find out the current amount for the SAGE SIP fee.